romainlafarguette/romainlafarguette.github.io/_pages/about.md

 surveillance.
 I also  led teams  of 3  to 7  people on  technical assistance missions to central banks.

-I taught quantitative financial methods, quantitative macroeconomics and inferential statistics to government officials, IMF colleagues, Ph.D. and master students.
+I also teach quantitative financial methods, quantitative macroeconomics and inferential statistics to government officials, IMF colleagues, Ph.D. and master students.

 I hold a Ph.D.  in financial economics from Peking University and Paris School of Economics, and a master degree in applied mathematics and statistics from ENSAE